The MIND Initiative

 OUR MISSION: To usher in a “molecular era” in which patients with neurological diseases will be characterized at the DNA and biomarker levels, in order to improve clinical care and accelerate therapeutic development.

 Common neurological diseases such as Alzheimer’s Disease, Parkinson’s Disease, multiple sclerosis, epilepsy, and others are using “working definitions” that are decades (or even centuries) old.
 For example, Parkinson’s Disease was clinically defined more than 200 years ago, and the brain lesions we still use to characterize this disease were first described 100 years ago.
-At the same time, the rapid pace of technology development allows us to look at individuals at a “molecular” level – to understand what specific changes in DNA a patient might have, to define biological markers (or “biomarkers”) from patient blood, cerebrospinal fluid (CSF), or other materials.
+At the same time, the rapid pace of technology development allows us to look at individuals at a “molecular” level – to understand what specific changes in DNA a patient might have, to define biological markers (or “biomarkers”) from patient saliva, blood, cerebrospinal fluid (CSF), or other materials.
 Moreover, this DNA and biomarker information may allow us to tailor existing therapies at the individual level, allowing for “precision medicine,” and to identify which particular patients would be most likely to respond to experimental therapies.

 Right now, there is a disconnect between the way neurological diagnoses are still made and the promise of these new molecular tools.
 The Molecular Integration in Neurological Diagnosis (MIND) Initiative at the University of Pennsylvania will close this gap.